SeleniumHQ/fluent-selenium/README.md

 fwd.span(id("results")).getText().shouldBe("1 result");
 ```

-Hyperlinks are marked as 'a' (anchor) in HTML, but we've represented those as <code>link()</code> in the fluent API.
+Hyperlinks are marked as 'a' (anchor) in HTML, but we have represented those as <code>link()</code> in the fluent API.

-As with all fluent interfaces, there is no point looking at strict API documentation (JavaDoc for Java), and you're better looking at example code (this page is it).
+As with all fluent interfaces, there is no point looking at strict API documentation (JavaDoc for Java), and you're better looking at example code, and this page is it (perhaps the blog entries of others too).

 ## Situations where the DOM is changing slowly

 ### within()

 There's a "within" capability in the fluent language.
-It will retry for an advised period,
+It will keep retrying a locator for a given period of time.
-giving the fluent expression a chance to get past a slowly appearing node:
+The fluent expression (the locator) is given a chance to get past a slowly appearing element in the page:

 ```java
 fwd.div(id("foo")).div(className("bar")).within(secs(5)).button().click();